zuluana/Halia/README.md

 ![Doug](https://github.com/CodalReef/Halia/blob/master/assets/Doug.png?raw=true)

-If you're new to these concepts, we recommend reading our DEV article:  [Learn Dependency Injection with Dough the Goldfish 🐠](https://dev.to/codalreef/learn-dependency-injection-with-doug-the-goldfish-3j43)
+If you're new to these concepts, we recommend reading our DEV article:  [Learn Dependency Injection with Doug the Goldfish 🐠](https://dev.to/codalreef/learn-dependency-injection-with-doug-the-goldfish-3j43)

 ### Plugin Pattern
 In a DI Framework, the state of each dependency is typically set on construction and (in many cases) it doesn't change much after that.
 A function typically depends upon a module and it *uses* that module to accomplish a goal.